Get Rates Near You!

 Will the APY Apply to Your Full Account?

-See if the account has different rate tiers that will affect how much your money will earn.
+See if the account has different rate tiers that will affect how much your money will earn depending on how much you save.

 Is There a Monthly Maintenance Fee?

-These fees diminish or can even wipe out the interest you earn, so avoid them when choosing a savings or money market account.
+These fees can diminish or wipe out your interest growth, so avoid them when choosing a savings or money market account.